 - Highlighting that American Rescue Plan Funds For State and Local Governments and for Emergency Rental Assistance Can Be Used to Fund Eviction Diversion Plans, Including Counseling and Legal Services.
 The American Rescue Plan delivered critical and historical support to states and localities to help them address the COVID-19 public health emergency and its economic fallout.

 - Helping families experiencing homelessness gain access to assistance.
 For vulnerable families without a rental obligation – necessary for emergency rental assistance eligibility – Treasury is creating a commitment letter process to help those families gain access to assistance.
 ERA can help families who have lost, or are at imminent risk of losing, their housing, to get stable housing by paying for relocation assistance, prospective rent, security deposits, and temporary hotel accommodations.

 - Enforcing the Fair Housing Act so that They Are Followed.
 Evictions disproportionately affect communities of color, people with disabilities, women, and other members of protected classes.
 Tenants with disabilities who are facing eviction are entitled to reasonable accommodations in the eviction process.
 The Department of Housing and Urban Development (HUD) is providing guidance to help prevent Fair Housing Act violations and collaborating with the DOJ to publicize this guidance.
 Landlords and renters can visit hud.gov/fairhousing for details on guidance

-Here at The Law Offices of Marjory Cajoux, we are doing the best to keep everyone informed about the resources available during these difficult times.
+Here at The Law Offices of Marjory Cajoux, we are doing our best to keep everyone informed about the resources available during these difficult times.
 We will keep you updated as more information is unveiled.
-We are ready and committed to provide you the best possible service and support in the areas of immigration, real estate, estate and business planning and personal injury (WTC claims).
+We are ready and committed to providing you with the best possible service and support in the areas of immigration, real estate, estate, business planning, and personal injury (WTC claims).